sreekanthpogula/pathfactory-mcp/README.md

 # PathFactory MCP - FastAPI Microservice
-This is a FastAPI microservice for PathFactory's MCP (Microservice Content Platform).
+This is a FastAPI microservice for PathFactory's MCP (Model Context Protocol).
 It includes endpoints for user authentication, content recommendations, engagement tracking, and more.

 ## Features